ai-lany/ai-lany/README.md

 # Ailany Rodriguez
 👋🏻 Hi, I'm Ailany, a software engineer based in Miami, FL.
-I enjoy building data-driven applications and creating software that is a joy to use.
+I enjoy building data-driven applications and creating software that are a joy to use.

 ## Experience